 Another tax advantage that comes with SMAs is the ability to avoid capital gains distributions, a common concern with mutual funds, and to a lesser degree, ETFs.
 With a mutual fund or ETF, all shareholders are hit with the tax liability on the capital gains incurred by the fund, which must be distributed annually.

 For example, investors purchasing shares of a fund in December will not benefit from any price appreciation the fund has had during the year.
 However, they may still receive a distribution if the fund has capital gains to distribute and if their purchases are prior to the distribution date.
 Once received, they will have a tax liability for that year.
 However, if those same investors bought an SMA, they will only have a potential tax liability when the individual securities they own are sold.
 This gives them a more direct link with their capital gains and tax obligations.
-These investors may also have the ability to fund their SMA with securities they already own, which can help minimize any tax impact as they transition into the portfolio.
+These investors may also have the ability to fund their SMA with securities they already own, which can help reduce any tax impact as they transition into the portfolio.

 What's right for you?

 Separately managed accounts are not for everyone.
-But if you like owning individual stocks or bonds, and benefiting from a customized portfolio and personalized tax management, they may be worth considering.
+But if you like owning individual stocks or bonds, and you're looking for a customized portfolio and tax-smart strategies, they may be worth considering.
 As always, it's important to align your strategy with your personal objectives, financial situation, and risk tolerance.
 Consider working with a financial advisor to determine if SMAs can play a role in your personal investing strategy, and check out Fidelity Managed FidFolios, which have a lower minimum investment compared to traditional SMAs but with all the benefits of a professionally managed, personalized stock portfolio with tax-smart investment management.